Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 Add the following to your config.g:
 ```
-M955 P121.0 I10 ; Add accelerometer on SZP with CAN address 120 and specify orientation
+M955 P121.0 I10 ; Add accelerometer on Roto with CAN address 121 and specify orientation
 ```
 See [M955](/User_manual/Reference/Gcodes/M955) for how to setup and configure the accelerometer.